arianacx/aseprite-errors/README.md

 'ninja' is not recognized as an internal or external command, operable program or batch file.
 ```

-issue: some tutorials say to create a `C:\Ninja\ninja.exe` path, whilst it can work for some, others may encounter errors with the system's navigation/localization/readability of ninja.
+Whilst creating a `C:\Ninja\ninja.exe` path can work for some, others may encounter errors with the system's localization of ninja.

-solution: create a `C:\Ninja` path instead of `C:\Ninja\ninja.exe` (also, delete the path previously created)
+Create a `C:\Ninja` path instead of `C:\Ninja\ninja.exe` (also, delete the path previously created)

 Additionally, if the issue has not been solved, try: `ninja -f C:\Ninja\ninja.exe`